FMLA D.O.L. complaints and lawsuits

 It is not necessary to file an administrative FMLA complaint with the DOL before filing suit, although some plaintiffs first file an administrative complaint before contemplating a lawsuit.
 Many other employment discrimination laws require the administrative complaint but FMLA does not require it.
 The employee may file one or the other, or both.
 The DOL determination will not weigh on the judicial determination of the employee’s claims; but the evidence accumulated by the DOL investigation may prove useful in litigation.
 It is advisable that an employee considering filing an FMLA lawsuit should first consult an employment lawyer before filing the administrative complaint to make sure the complaint process is strategically useful for a probable lawsuit.

-Hiring an employment lawyer in Dallas and Fort Worth, Texas
+Hiring an employment lawyer in Texas

 If you believe your employer has violated your FMLA leave rights, you should review the FMLA information on the FMLA page on this website and then discuss your concerns with an employment lawyer.
 FMLA claims have a two year–sometimes three year statute of limitations for your employment lawyer to file a lawsuit.
 However, often you benefit from acting quicker, especially when your employer has not wrongfully terminated you for taking FMLA leave and there is an ongoing problem at work.